AdobeDocs/adobeio-console/projects-template.md

 When setting up a new project, you can automatically include Runtime with each workspace.
 Runtime is a powerful, serverless way to quickly deploy custom code to respond to events and execute functions right in the cloud, allowing you to orchestrate custom workflows that meet your unique business needs.

-When the "Include Runtime with each workspace" checkbox is checked, each workspace that is created is automatically provision with a unique Runtime namespace allowing each developer to work within their own Runtime environment.
+When the "Include Runtime with each workspace" checkbox is checked, each workspace that is created is automatically provisioned with a unique Runtime namespace allowing each developer to work within their own Runtime environment.

 > **Note:** Most use cases require the use of Runtime, therefore the checkbox is checked by default.

 Notes on including Runtime in workspaces:
   * If you deselect the checkbox and do not opt for automatic inclusion of Runtime, you can enable it later.
-The downside is that you will need enable it manually for each individual workspace.
+The downside is that you will need to enable it manually for each individual workspace.
 You cannot auto-add Runtime to all workspaces after the initial set up is complete.
   * You can manually remove Runtime from individual workspaces later if you determine that Runtime is not needed.
   * ***Example where Runtime may not be needed:*** If you are building an application that is UI-only, you may not require Runtime.